 Vata governs the nervous system, so activities stimulating the nerves, such as watching the news or scrolling through our electronic devices, can aggravate Vata.
 And Western science is showing that electronic light disturbs our circadian rhythms and melatonin production.
 Nondigital devices are enjoying a resurgence, so open a book instead and charge your electronics in another room.

 MIT and Harvard neuroscientists have produced studies to show how meditation helps us focus and ameliorate pain, both of which can be problematic during the Vata season.
 Meditation also shifts how we relate to our life experiences and can help with excessive thoughts and worries.
 An evening meditation practice prepares our mind for sleep and soothes the nervous system, in which the brain is the largest organ.

 4 || Warm up with heated beverages

 Warm drinks comfort us and can help us relax for rest.
-Avoid coffee and black tea and other caffeinated drinks and instead try warm milk or soy, rice, or almond milk.
-Even better, add warming spices such as ginger, cinnamon, nutmeg, cumin, and black pepper (but don’t go crazy and add hot spices such as cayenne or paprika).
+Avoid coffee, black tea, and other caffeinated drinks and instead try warm milk or soy, rice, or almond milk.
+Even better, add warming spices such as ginger, cinnamon, nutmeg, cumin, and black pepper (but don’t go crazy, and add hot spices such as cayenne or paprika).
 Ginger tea is a powerful digestive aid too.

 5 || Oil your body